Elastic Integrative Analysis of Randomized Trial and Real-World Data for Treatment Heterogeneity Estimation: Basic setup

 \subsection{Notation, the HTE, and two data sources}

 Let $A\in\{0,1\}$ be the binary treatment, $Z$ a vector of pre-treatment covariates of interest with the first component being $1$, $X$ a vector of auxiliary variables including $Z$, and $Y$ the outcome of interest.
-To fix ideas, we consider $Y$ to be continuous or binary, although our framework can be extended to general-type outcomes including the survival outcome.
-We follow the potential outcomes framework \citep{splawa1990application,rubin1974estimating} to define causal effects.
+We consider $Y$ to be continuous or binary to fix ideas, although our framework can be extended to general-type outcomes, including the survival outcome.
+To define causal effects, we follow the potential outcomes framework \citep{splawa1990application,rubin1974estimating}.
 Under the Stable Unit of Treatment Value assumption, let $Y(a)$ be the potential outcome had the subject been given treatment $a$, for $a=0,1$.
-By the causal consistency assumption, the observed outcome is $Y=Y(A)=AY(1)+(1-A)Y(0)$.
+And, by the causal consistency assumption, the observed outcome is $Y=Y(A)=AY(1)+(1-A)Y(0)$.

-Based on the potential outcomes, the individual treatment effect is $Y(1)-Y(0)$, and the HTE can be characterized through $\tau(Z)=\E\{Y(1)-Y(0)\mid Z\}$.
+Based on the potential outcomes, the individual treatment effect is $Y(1)-Y(0)$, and $\tau(Z)=\E\{Y(1)-Y(0)\mid Z\}$ characterizes the HTE.
 For a binary outcome, $\tau(Z)$ is also called the causal risk difference.
-In clinical settings, the parametric family of HTEs is desirable and has wide applications in precision medicine for the discovery of optimal treatment regimes that are tailored to individual's characteristics \citep{chakraborty2013statistical}.
+In clinical settings, the parametric family of HTEs is desirable and has wide applications in precision medicine to discover optimal treatment regimes tailored to individual characteristics \citep{chakraborty2013statistical}.
 We assume the HTE function to be

 where $\psi_{0}\in\R^{p}$ is a vector of unknown parameters and $p$ is fixed.